oscarsaleta/PBala/README.md

     - 22: invalid task number
     - 23: error when writing to a file (PARI/GP or Sage aux script)
     - 24: error when sanitizing Maple script for single CPU execution
+    - 25: error when there is a duplicate PVM host and PBala fails to remove it
 * **PBala_task.c**
     - 10: error when forking process
     - 11: task killed by system